Joe the Plumber: Campaign

-On October 14, 2009, the Columbus Dispatch reported that, "A former contractor for the Ohio Association of Chiefs of Police has been charged with rummaging through state computers to retrieve confidential information about 'Joe the Plumber.'"
-The State Highway Patrol has stated that, "this individual has also used a law-enforcement computer network on Oct.
-16, 2008 to access personal information about Samuel Joseph Wurzelbacher."

-Holocaust gun control comments
+In August 2012, Wurzelbacher drew criticism for a comment he made about illegal immigration.
+During a campaign rally for Arizona State Senator Lori Klein, Wurzelbacher said, "For years I've said, you know, put a damn fence on the border, going to Mexico and start shooting."
+When asked about the comment later, he said that he did not care about being "politically incorrect".
+Klein defended Wurzelbacher, telling reporters his comments were just a joke.

+Views on gun rights

-In June 2012, Wurzelbacher's election campaign released a video in which he claimed that the implementation of gun control resulted in Europe's Jews being unable to defend themselves during the Holocaust, explaining that "In 1939, Germany established gun control.
+In June 2012, Wurzelbacher's election campaign released a video in which he said the implementation of gun control resulted in Europe's Jews being unable to defend themselves during the Holocaust, explaining, "In 1939, Germany established gun control.
 From 1939 to 1945, six million Jews and seven million others unable to defend themselves were exterminated."
 In the same video, Wurzelbacher stated that the implementation of gun control by the Ottoman Empire in 1911 resulted in Armenians being unable to defend themselves against the Armenian genocide.

-The video drew sharp criticism from the National Jewish Democratic Council (NJDC) and Ohio Democratic Party Chairman Chris Redfern.
+The video drew sharp criticism from the National Jewish Democratic Council (NJDC) and Ohio Democratic Party chairman Chris Redfern.

-Wurzelbacher subsequently defended the video, stating that "Different countries around the world have tried to disarm their citizens, and then have tried to exterminate their own now-unarmed citizens.
+Wurzelbacher subsequently defended the video, stating "Different countries around the world have tried to disarm their citizens, and then have tried to exterminate their own now-unarmed citizens.
 If people are looking to be offended by this video, they are probably serving a political agenda.
 Unfortunately there are a lot of whiners out there."
-Wurzelbacher's spokesman, Phil Christofanelli, also defended the video, stating that Wurzelbacher was a "student of history" who knows that the Founding Fathers "understood that the 2nd Amendment was always the people's last defense against tyrannical government."
+Wurzelbacher's spokesman, Phil Christofanelli, also defended the video, stating that Wurzelbacher was a "student of history" who knows that the Founding Fathers "understood that the Second Amendment was always the people's last defense against tyrannical government."

-Illegal immigration remark

-In August 2012, Wurzelbacher drew criticism for a comment he made about illegal immigration.
-During a campaign rally for Arizona State Senator Lori Klein, Wurzelbacher said, "For years I've said, you know, put a damn fence on the border, going to Mexico and start shooting."

-When asked about the comment later, he said that he didn't care about being "politically incorrect."
-Klein defended Wurzelbacher, telling reporters his comments were just a joke.